Monitoring oxygenation and ventilation throughout the breathing cycle helps provide a more complete picture of a patient's respiratory status.

-While Masimo pulse oximeters offer SET® SpO2 and pulse rate (PR), Masimo Pulse CO-Oximeters® offer additional measurement capability, including total hemoglobin (SpHb®) and dyshemoglobins, expanding visibility into a patient’s oxygenation status.
+While Masimo pulse oximeters offer SET® SpO2 and pulse rate (PR), among other measurements, Masimo Pulse CO-Oximeters® offer additional advanced measurements, including total hemoglobin (SpHb®) and dyshemoglobins, expanding visibility of a patient’s oxygenation status.

-In situations requiring intubation, capnography has long played a role in confirming proper endotracheal tube placement and, in both elective and emergency intubations, end tidal carbon dioxide (EtCO2) measurement is a standard of care for confirming endotracheal intubation.8 In addition, EtCO2 provides a noninvasive estimate of the partial pressure of carbon dioxide (PaCO2) and insight into a patient’s breathing rate and pattern before extubation.8
+In situations requiring intubation, capnography has long played a role in confirming proper endotracheal tube placement and, in both elective and emergency intubations, end-tidal carbon dioxide (EtCO2) measurement is a standard of care for confirming endotracheal intubation.3 In addition, EtCO2 provides a noninvasive estimate of the partial pressure of carbon dioxide (PaCO2) and insight into a patient’s breathing rate and pattern before extubation.3

-The Anesthesia Patient Safety Foundation (APSF) and The Joint Commission recommend continuous oxygenation and/or ventilation monitoring for patients receiving opioid-based pain medications.9,10 However, current methods of respiration rate monitoring may be limited by accuracy and patient tolerance.11,12 rainbow Acoustic Monitoring provides a noninvasive, continuous, easy-to-use, and reliable monitoring solution that has the benefit of higher patient compliance.13,14 Additionally, continuous monitoring of SpO2 and acoustic respiration rate (RRa®), as well as other physiologic parameters, on a single Masimo Pulse CO-Oximeter® facilitates well-rounded patient assessment and provides clinicians with more data to make informed care decisions.
+rainbow Acoustic Monitoring provides a noninvasive, continuous, easy-to-use, and reliable monitoring solution that has the benefit of higher patient compliance.7, 8 Additionally, continuous monitoring of SpO2 and acoustic respiration rate (RRa®), as well as other physiologic parameters, on a single Masimo Pulse CO-Oximeter facilitates well-rounded patient assessment and provides clinicians with more data to make informed care decisions.

 Masimo offers a complete portfolio of oxygenation and capnography solutions with industry-leading pulse oximetry and CO-Oximetry technologies and both sidestream and mainstream capnography options.
 These solutions meet the challenges of alveolar ventilation monitoring in virtually all care areas, including pre-hospital, in-hospital, transport, long-term care, ambulatory care centers and clinics, physician and dental offices, and home care.
 Solutions range from integrated OEM offerings, to external “plug in and measure” gas analyzers, to bedside and handheld devices.